eventter/eventter/web/content/docs/protocols.md

 Support for additional protocols is planned.
 At the moment planned protocols are:

-- AMQP 1.0 - it would seem that AMQP 1.0 is just another version of AMQP 0.9.1, however, they're, in essence, completely different protocols (different semantics, wire representations), albeit developed by the same working group and both targeted for messaging (AMQP 0.9.1 was chosen to be implemented first as it's used more),
 - HTTP - simple protocol, although not intended for messaging (if you look into `emq.proto`, you'll see that all RPC calls are annotated with HTTP verbs and paths, it should be easy to generate HTTP service using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway)).
 - MQTT - protocol mostly used for [IoT](https://en.wikipedia.org/wiki/Internet_of_things) and compute-/memory-constrained devices.